neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 where $q^{''}$ is the heat flux, $h$ is the convective heat transfer coefficient, and $T_\infty$ is the far-field ambient temperature.
 At fluid-solid interfaces, the solid temperature is imposed as a Dirichlet condition, where NekRS computes the surface temperature.
-Finally, the top and bottom of the block, as well as all symmetry boundaries, are treated as insulated.
+All other solid boundaries are treated as insulated.

 ### NekRS Model